This Starbucks copycat Vanilla Sweet Cream Cold Brew recipe first appeared on Savory Experiments, where I am a contributor.

 It’s creamy and light with just a hint of vanilla.

 Sweet cream is simply sweetened cream while vanilla is its own flavor profile.
 We sweeten ours with homemade vanilla syrup, which transforms it into vanilla sweet cream.

-No. To create cold foam, you need to whip sweet cream in with frother that has a cold foam option, handheld frother, a whisk or very quickly the blender.
+No. To create cold foam, you need to whip sweet cream in a frother that has a cold foam option.
 Cold foam adds bubbles and air to the sweet cream.
-They are not one and the same.
+They are not the same thing.

 No. Cold brew is different than regular coffee because it’s prepared differently.
 Instead of water dripping over it, the medium-ground coffee beans are submerged in water for 12 hours.